 A balance disorder is a condition that makes you feel unsteady or dizzy.
-If you are standing, sitting, or lying down, you might feel as if you are moving, spinning, or floating.
+If you are standing, sitting, or lying down, you might feel like you are moving, spinning, or floating.
 If you are walking, you might suddenly feel as if you are tipping over.

 Everyone has a dizzy spell now and then, but the term "dizziness" can mean different things to different people.
 For one person, dizziness might mean a fleeting feeling of faintness, while for another it could be an intense sensation of spinning (vertigo) that lasts a long time.

 Experts believe that more than four out of 10 Americans, sometime in their lives, will experience an episode of dizziness significant enough to send them to a doctor.
 Balance disorders can be caused by certain health conditions, medications, or a problem in the inner ear or the brain.
 A balance disorder can profoundly impact daily activities and cause psychological and emotional hardship.

 What are the symptoms of a balance disorder?